Best loyalty cards 2022

 You need to register your card online or on the app first, and you'll receive a bonus Chilli for doing so.

 You can only collect one Chilli per customer per day, so even if you spend £14, you'll still just get one stamp.
-Therefore, if you're dining with a fellow Nando's card holder, make sure you pay separately to maximise Chilli earnings!
+So, if you're dining with a fellow Nando's cardholder, make sure you pay separately to maximise Chilli earnings.

 How much are Nando's Chillies worth?

-When you earn a certain amount of Chillies you'll be able to claim a reward - and the more Chillies you have, the better the reward will be.
+When you earn a certain amount of Chillies you'll be able to claim a reward.
+Here are the freebies you can get with a Nando's Card:

-5 Chillies: Orange Reward - 1/2 chicken or any single wrap, burger or pita
+- Six Chillies (Orange Reward) – 1/2 chicken or any single wrap, burger or pitta

-When you claim a reward your points don't reset – you just keep making your way towards the next reward (until you claim your Red Reward, and the process starts all over again).
+When you claim a reward your points don't reset – you just keep making your way towards the next reward (until you claim your Red Reward, at which point the process starts all over again).

-Bear in mind that Chillies only last for exactly one year from the day they're acquired, so make sure you spend them in time.Check out our list of Nando's hacks for more ways to save on your chicken feast.
+Bear in mind that Chillies only last for up to 366 days from the date they're acquired, so make sure you spend them in time.Check out our list of Nando's hacks for more ways to save on your chicken feast.

-With a Waterstones Plus Student card, you'll get an extra 5% off all purchases, as well as collecting the Plus stamps.
+And, with a Waterstones Plus Student card, you'll get an extra 5% off all purchases, along with collecting the Plus stamps.

-You won't earn stamps when buying gift vouchers, book tokens, postage stamps and event tickets.
+You won't earn stamps when buying gift vouchers, book tokens, theatre tokens, postage stamps and event tickets.

-If your card/account is inactive for 12 months, your stamps will be wiped.
+Finally, if your card or Waterstones account is inactive for 12 months, your stamps will be wiped.

 How does Co-op Membership work?

-When you buy Co-op branded products and electricals in store, 5% of what you spend will be put in your Co-op Membership account.
+When you buy selected Co-op branded products and services, 2p of every £1 goes into your Co-op Membership account.

-You can then spend this in store on whatever you want (not just Co-op products).
+You can then spend this on anything in Co-op food stores (not just own-brand products).

-Help a worthy cause – With a Membership card, 1% of whatever you spend on Co-op branded products will be donated to local causes in your community (and you can choose your own local cause, so you know exactly who you're helping).
+- Help a worthy cause – With a Membership card, for every £1 you spend, 2p will be donated to local causes in your community (and you can choose your own local cause, so you know exactly who you're helping).

-Exclusive offers – As a member, you'll receive offers and discounts.
-You'll also get an exclusive discount on Co-op services like insurance and legal services.
+- Exclusive offers – As a member, you'll receive many offers and discounts.
+You'll also get an exclusive discount on Co-op services, like insurance and legal services.

 How does the Starbucks Card work?

-The Starbucks Card is slightly different to other loyalty cards, in the sense that you need to load it up with cash before you can use it.
+The Starbucks Card is slightly different from other loyalty cards, in the sense that you need to load it up with cash before you use it.

-Once you've got cash on your card, you use it to pay for your purchases and you'll earn 'stars' for every beverage you buy.
-These stars stack up and once you've collected enough you'll earn a reward.
+Once you've got cash on your card, you use it to pay for your purchases and you'll earn 'Stars' for every beverage you buy.
+These Stars stack up and, once you've collected enough, you'll earn a reward – including free coffee.

 How much are Starbucks Stars worth?

-Sign up for My Starbucks Rewards email updates and you'll get special offers on your favourite items, plus exclusive early access to new products.
+Sign up for My Starbucks Rewards email updates and you'll get special offers on your favourite items.

 You can also use the Starbucks app to pay for your drinks and collect your stars.

-Pick up a card or download the app to register, and you'll get 100 bonus points.
-Then remember to show your card every time you spend in store, and you'll get five points for every £1 you spend.
+Pick up a card or download the app to register.
+Then, remember to show your card every time you spend in-store, and you'll get one bean for every drink you purchase.

 IKEA Family card